technogise/rn-background-queue-processor/README.md

 - A React Native Queue Processor with persistent queues using [rn-background-queue-processor-realm-adapter](https://github.com/technogise/rn-background-queue-processor-realm-adapter)
 - Jobs will be executed according to priorities using the queues.
-- Job will retry until the failed count matches job's number of retry attempts with retryInterval
+- Job will retry until the failed count matches job's number of retry attempts with retryInterval.
 - Has functionality for Worker instances as well.
-- Background Persistent queue processing
+- Background Persistent queue processing using [WorkManager](https://developer.android.com/topic/libraries/architecture/workmanager).
 - It also plays well with Workers so your jobs can be thrown on the queue, then processed in dedicated worker threads for improved processing performance.
+- Failed Jobs can also be processed.

 ## Compatibility